turper2024/cultural-mechanics/0000-culture-mechanics.theory-development-review-prompt.md

 as voluntary possibilities, not guaranteed outcomes, duties, or grounds for compelling present unity.

-For the clarified **Pure-Ideology Culture Program multi-mind-self** candidate, retain the claim only as a typed conjunction: load-bearing Pure-Ideology finality, sufficiently integrated collective agency, closure against accessible defeat and reciprocal correction, compulsory supremacy, an incompatible binding output,
+For the clarified **Pure-Ideology Culture Program operative multi-mind-self** candidate, retain the claim only as a typed conjunction: load-bearing Pure-Ideology finality, sufficiently integrated collective agency, closure against accessible defeat and reciprocal correction, compulsory supremacy, an incompatible binding output,